craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 		GME-000 is a set of 9 identical 16' loops of iron chain, each of which is *assumedly* attuned to one of the nine most distant planes of the universe.
 The Guild controls of 2 of the total 9 instances of GME-000.
 While the GME-000 instance is not crossed into a lemniscate, a 'figure eight' or 'hourglass' shape, the instance is non-active, and will act as assumed.
 If the instance is crossed into a lemniscate, it becomes active, and creates a pair of Type-4 Planar Gates of the attuned plane in the circular sections of the leminscate.

-		Descriptions of the instances are named GME-000-1 through -9, and are described as follows;
+		Descriptions of the instances, named GME-000-1 through -9, are as follows;

 		- GME-000-1 is an identical instance to the others, excepting it is attuned to 'The Plane of Earth', and when activated will have a series of effects, which are currently unknown.
 This instance is currently undiscovered.